 A lot of free-motion embroidery is done slowly and perfectly.
 I love it when it is more free and outside of the lines.
 Can I just say how much fun this was to make?

-Check out the video of how to make my painted fall pillow.
+Check out the video on how to make my painted fall pillow.s

-What You Need to Make a Painted Fall DIY Pillow
+What You Need to Make Painted DIY Fall Pillows

 Pillow Cover – I used the IKEA Gurli pillow cover

 Free motion quilting foot for your machine (varies by sewing machine brand)